philamp/jellygrail/README.md

 > - Check http://your-server-ip:16685/status.

 ### Put your custom rclone.conf file
-Real-Debrid support is included, but if you have another rclone compatible cloud storage you can add it this way:
+Some Debrid services support are included, but if you have another rclone compatible cloud storage you can add it this way:
 - Create a dedicated folder named `remote_yourservice`.
 - Put the rclone file in it.
 - The rclone file content should start with `[remote_yourservice]`.
 - Check docker run command above (`-v /path/remote_yourservice:/mounts/remote_yourservice  `) to mount it.

+> [!TIP]
+> If the cloud service is not compatible with polling (https://forum.rclone.org/t/which-remotes-support-polling/47445), you can trigger the scan manually with `http://your-server-ip:16685/trigger_remote_scan`

 ## Kodi Add-on